JustSypth/vid-compress/README.md

 ### !!!
 (Work In Process) !!!

 The project is still being finished.
 It has basic functionality but it's still not done yet.
-I recommend waiting for first release.
+I recommend waiting for the first release.